Aliases for CCNE1 Gene

 GeneCards Summary for CCNE1 Gene

 CCNE1 (Cyclin E1) is a Protein Coding gene.
 Diseases associated with CCNE1 include Chronic Endophthalmitis and Facial Dermatosis.
-Among its related pathways are Cell cycle Cell cycle (generic schema) and DNA Damage Induced 14-3-3Sigma Signaling.
+Among its related pathways are Regulation of retinoblastoma protein and E2F mediated regulation of DNA replication.
 GO annotations related to this gene include protein kinase binding and kinase activity.
 An important paralog of this gene is CCNE2.

 UniProtKB/Swiss-Prot for CCNE1 Gene